pragdave/component/README.md

 ## The Start of a Moral

 That's a lot of code churn.
-And none of it involved the actually logic of the module; it was all the boilerplate surrounding code that changed.
+And none of it involved the actual logic of the module; it was all the boilerplate surrounding code that changed.

 Clearly, this is the kind of stuff we do all the time, and the changes